 Women were owning their bodies and sexualities like never before while shocking their parents by smoking in public and wearing scandalous clothing.
 Birth control was becoming accessible, making working (and play) easier.

-New Technology and Laws
+New Technology and Laws in the Roaring 20s

 Automobiles had recently become more accessible as well, making it affordable to have a method of transportation.

 Prohibition was enforced, so the rebellious spirit of the young generations was only fueled by the want to have illegal beverages in speakeasies, with loud jazz, strange people, and all the decadence and high fashion you could get.

 All these factors helped to form the 20s era of new thoughts and fashions, which is what makes it so fun to go to a 1920s party!

 If you follow my guidance, you are going to have the most popular 20s inspired look at the function!

 Have the best time at your 20s party!

 Written by Kerry Wisby – GatsbyFlapperGirl.com

 Kerry Wisby, a former teacher with a BA in English, is the founder of GatsbyFlapperGirl.com.
 With a passion for all things 1920s, including The Great Gatsby novel, her website is the ultimate source for Roaring Twenties fashion, history, and party ideas.
 Read more about Kerry here.